sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 # Food and Drug Administration Staff

-**Document issued on September 27, 2023.**
+**Document issued on June 27, 2025.**

-**The draft of this document was issued on April 8, 2022.**
+**A draft select update to this document was issued on March 13, 2024.**

+**This document supersedes “Cybersecurity in Medical Devices: Quality System**

 ```
-This document supersedes “Content of Premarket Submissions for
-Management of Cybersecurity in Medical Devices,” issued October 2, 2014.
+Considerations and Content of Premarket Submissions,” issued September
+27, 2023.
 ```
 For questions about this document regarding CDRH-regulated devices, contact CyberMed@fda.hhs.gov.
-For questions about this document regarding CBER-regulated devices, contact the Office of Communication, Outreach, and Development (OCOD) at 1-800-835-4709 or 240-402-8010, or by email at ocod@fda.hhs.gov.
+For questions about this document regarding CBER-regulated devices, contact the Office of Communication, Outreach, and Development (OCOD) at 1-800-835-4709 or 240-402-8010, or by email at industry.biologics@fda.hhs.gov.

 ```
 U.S. Department of Health and Human Services